tgdwyer/tgdwyer.github.io/_chapters/html.md

 ### Step 1: Setting Up the HTML Document

-First, create a new HTML file and define the basic structure of the document:
+First, create a new HTML file (name it `index.html`) and define the basic structure of the document:

 ```html
 <!DOCTYPE html>